 Ancient and Veteran trees are rare, as they age and hollow they provide cavities for some of our most charismatic birds, mammals and reptiles.
 There are many species of fungi, lichens and insects that are only found on these types of trees which are rare too.
 There is a complex web of life associated with these trees and they play host to many species.
 The best practice in managing sites with ancient trees is undertaken by our staff and we have great pride in being involved with some of the oldest trees in the country.

 As custodians of these trees, we at Tree Profiles Ltd will endeavour to use our knowledge and the experience we have gained over the years.
 We have attended Tree Veteranisation Courses and therefore can advise and carry out any necessary work to these types of trees.

 If you are keen to measure your tree and find out the age of a tree follow this Forestry Commission Link: Estimating the age of a Tree or would like to be involved in The Ancient Tree Hunt run by the Woodland Trust follow this link: Ancient Tree Hunt

-We carry out our services in Oxfordshire, Northamptonshire, Warwickshire, Buckinghamshire, and Bedfordshire we are a member of the Arboricultural Association; we have been approved by Trading Standards and are a member of Buy with Confidence.
+For Tree Surgery in Oxfordshire, Northamptonshire, Warwickshire, Buckinghamshire, and Bedfordshire, we are a member of the Arboricultural Association; we have been approved by Trading Standards and are a member of Buy with Confidence.